Americans get a taste for macarons

 At Bisous, Ciao, the cookies are lined up like jewels in a glass case.
 Laduree packages its macarons in limited-edition boxes, which are frequently the result of designer collaborations.
 The latest was created by British fashion designer Matthew Williamson.

-The delicate treats come in almost every imaginable flavor, from classics like raspberry at Macaron Cafe in New York to more innovative options such as salted peanut and grape at Bisous, Ciao.
+The delicate treats come in almost every imaginable flavour, from classics like raspberry at Macaron Cafe in New York to more innovative options such as salted peanut and grape at Bisous, Ciao.

 "It's kind of like an upscale PBJ," said Ngangan, referring to peanut butter and jelly.